ricallinson/php-require/README.md

 # Php-require

-A Class that provides a nodejs style module loader so PHP to use npm (This may not be a good idea!).
+A Class that provides a nodejs style module loader so PHP can use npm (This may not be a good idea!).

     <?php
     require("../lib/module.php");